 This is achieved first and foremost by writing good and compelling emails, petitions, and social media content.
 You should not underestimate how hard it is to write good and compelling content.

 How much content?
 Well if you want to grow fast, and that’s what we’re talking about here, you need to plan on at least 3 emails a week, 2-4 Facebook posts a day, and as many tweets and re-tweets as your thumbs can type (at least 5 a day).
 Depending on your campaign, you may also want to add social media channels and accounts — like YouTube, Snapchat, Instagram, LinkedIn or Pinterest.
 In other words, if you want to do this right, you need to make it someone (and preferably more than one person’s) FULL-TIME JOB.

 Since everyone should use the big three: Email, Facebook, and Twitter — that’s what I’ll focus on.
 Once you’ve got good people talking about things that matter in a compelling way, you need to spend time on sharing that content.
-The biggest tool in Environmental Action’s toolbox was the PowerThru Tell-A-Friend tool.
+The biggest tool in Environmental Action’s toolbox was using our social media tell-a-friend tool.

 The tool let us design the Facebook share content (image, headline, caption and link), the sample tweet (editable by users) and the forward to a friend email.
 Really good campaigns like our petitions opposing the Keystone veto override had a share rate greater than 10%.
 That means the number of times the link was shared through social media =1/10 of the number of people who signed the petition.